mas2g2/RJI-CS4320-Project/README.md

 Preconditions

 - Photo editor has an account in the system
-- Photo editor has images for submission
+- Photo editor has images/folder for submission
 - Photo editor has submitted images for rating
 - Images have been rated

 Main Success Scenario

 - Photo Editor goes to home page
-- Photo editor chooses category of image to submit
-- Photo editor submits image
+- Photo editor submits image/folder
 - Images are submitted and rated
 - Photo editor selects images based on rating

 Failed End Condition

-- No images match the raating the user requests
+- No images match the rating the user requests

 Steps of Execution

 - The Photo Editor connects to the home page.
 There the user decides to submit and image for rating.
-The user first selects the category of image for rating.
-Then the user selects the images that will be submitted and submits the images.
+The user selects the images/folder that will be submitted and submits the images.
 Then the submitted images are rated and the rating is put as the image’s metadata and then the user selects the images based on their rating.